equivalent/scrapbook2/archive/blogs/draft-decorator-validations.md

 end
 ```

+## Validator Factory

+One other interesting way is tho use Validator Factory.
+I'm not going to
+explain them here but there is a wonderful article going into depth: http://blog.lunarlogic.io/2015/models-on-a-diet/

+I've never used them but they are definitely interesting concept

+## Conclusion

+In normal situation in 80% to 90% of cases regular Rails validations on
+a model would be enough.
+However there are cases when keeping your
+validation in a Model is conterproductive.
+Don't be afraid to separate
+concerns and responsibilities to different objects.

-My advice is don't go ower board, if something can be done simple make
+My advice is don't go over board, if something can be done simple make
 it simple.
 If the code of simple solution looks too heavy refactore.

-Always make sure you write tests for your scenarious.
+Always make sure you write tests for your scenarios.
 Don't just use
+[Shoulda Matchers][6] for validation.
+The may be enough for Model but may
-shoulda matchers for validation, feed the object real data, and always
+kick you if you are doing something big.
+Try to feed the validation object multiple data, and always
 write at least few integration scenarios.
-You don't necesary have to write
+You don't necessary have to write
 Selenium/Capybara scenario, [RSpec request spec][4] sending some faulty
 prams should be enough.